open-telemetry/community/projects/resources-and-entities.md

   - To produce information about entities it observes.
   - To [enrich telemetry](https://docs.google.com/document/d/1VUdBRInLEhO_0ABAoiLEssB1CQO_IcD5zDnaMEha42w/edit#heading=h.ij8yjheo645z) that passes through it by additional entity-related information it possesses.
 - A set of core Entities and stable semantic conventions for those entities
-  - To bootstrap consistent identity for OTEl users: Service, Process, Host, Container and k8s.
+  - To bootstrap consistent identity for Otel users: Service, Process, Host, Container and k8s.
   - A set of prototype resource/entity detection code in multiple languages.

 A set of prototypes has been implemented that demonstrate what these deliverables look like in practice: